oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-5-build-L1-light-node.md

 ## Express Setup

-Note that We've tested Express Setup on CentOS, so command may differ on other OS.
+Note that We've tested Express Setup on CentOS, so the commands may differ on another OS.
 You can run any Linux OS for nodes.

 ### 1. Check command `unzip` and `wget` is installed